cmiss/cmgui/README.txt

 Cmgui is released under the Mozilla Public License v2.0.
 See file LICENSE.txt in the same folder.

-Cmgui is available to download for Windows, Max OSX and Linux.
+Cmgui is available to download for Windows, Mac OS X and Linux.

 Further information, downloads, examples, help pages, a tracker and a wiki is available at: http://www.cmiss.org/cmgui/